basarat/typescript-book/docs/compiler/binder-symboltable.md

 ### SymbolTable

-Its implemented as a simple HashMap.
+SymbolTable is implemented as a simple HashMap.
 Here is the interface (`types.ts`):

 ```ts
 interface SymbolTable {